 How a building is constructed may seem truly exotic to someone who has never taken any welding courses and has no knowledge of construction.
-While there are many talented professionals behind the construction of a building, an overlooked role is that of a welder.
+While there are many talented professionals behind the construction of a building, one (often overlooked) role is that of a welder.

 How to Get a Welding Education